 Details of the administrative arrangements the Commissioner has put in place to hold the Chief Constable to account for complaints handling e.g. frequency of meetings and a summary of discussions

-Public Performance and Accountability meetings are held with the Chief Constable of Surrey Police every 12 weeks.
+Public Performance and Accountability meetings are held with the Chief Constable of Surrey Police three times a year.
 These meetings are complemented by Resource and Efficiency meetings that are held in private between the Commissioner and Surrey Police.
 It has been agreed that a dedicated complaints update will be considered at least once every six months as part of this meeting cycle.

 Please see our section on Performance and Accountability for more information.

 Timeliness of complaint reviews e.g. the average time taken to complete reviews

 As a Local Policing Body (LPB), the Office of the Commissioner has recruited a fully trained and appropriately skilled Complaints Review Manager whose sole responsibility is to conduct statutory reviews recorded under Schedule 3 of the Police Reform Act 2002.
 In this process, the Complaints Review Manager considers whether the handling of the complaint by PSD was reasonable and proportionate.

 The Complaints Review Manager is impartial to PSD and is recruited solely by the Commissioner for the purposes of independent reviews.